Dragon2fly/vpngate-with-proxy/README.md

    ![log](http://s19.postimg.org/5c48tuzur/7loglines.png)
    The log is shown up side down so the latest information will be in the highest place

+  * If your terminal looks weird after program crashed, `reset` would help

 # Troubleshoot:
   Symptom: The program is unable to fetch new server data nor connect to any vpn server, your networking is not back to normal.